crh225/ARMServicePortal/README.md

-# Azure Self-Service Portal (GitOps + Terraform)
+# Azure Self-Service Portal (GitOps + Infrastructure as Code)

 ## Overview
 The Azure Self-Service Portal is a lightweight, extensible platform designed to enable end-users to safely provision approved Azure resources through a GitOps workflow.
-Instead of granting users direct access to Azure or Terraform, the portal automates infrastructure delivery entirely through pull requests, GitHub Actions, and Terraform.
+Instead of granting users direct access to Azure, the portal automates infrastructure delivery through pull requests, GitHub Actions, Terraform, and Crossplane.

 This ensures:
 - Security — No direct Azure access for end users
 - Governance — All changes tracked through Git
-- Consistency — Reproducible Terraform modules
+- Consistency — Reproducible infrastructure modules
 - Automation — CI/CD handles validation and deployment
-- Transparency — Users can watch deployments live as Terraform runs
+- Transparency — Users can watch deployments live

 ---